aliciaferns22/aliciaferns22/README.md

 💻 Passionate about building AI-powered apps, web development, and voice interfaces

-🎵 Apart from academics I enjoy playing keyboard, drawing, and exploring new languages
+🎵 Apart from academics I enjoy singing, dancing, drawing and playing the keyboard

 ---